-Abraham Cruzvillegas' artistic process is deeply influenced by his surroundings.
-Rather than being defined by a particular medium, many of his projects are linked by the platform of autoconstrucción – a concept that draws from the ingenious, precarious and collaborative building tactics implemented by the people living in Colonia Ajusco, his childhood neighborhood in Mexico City.
-He appropriated this term in relation to his practice to describe an approach of inventive improvisation and instability, which presents change as a permanent state arising from the chaotic and fragmentary nature of life.
+Abraham Cruzvillegas's artistic process is deeply influenced by his surroundings; rather than being defined by a particular medium, many of his projects are linked by the platform autoconstrucción: A concept that draws from the ingenious, precarious, and collaborative building tactics implemented by the people living in Colonia Ajusco, his childhood neighborhood in Mexico City.
+He appropriated this term in relation to his practice to describe an approach of inventive improvisation and instability which presents change as a permanent state arising from the chaotic and fragmentary nature of life.
 The evolving notion of autoconstrucción has in turn yielded different approaches such as autodestrucción and autoconfusión.
-These inquiries have led him to explore his own origins and to collaborate with family and friends in a very personal form of research, one that results in a constant process of learning: about materials, landscape, people and himself.
+These inquiries have led him to explore his own origins and to collaborate with family and friends in a very personal form of research that results in a constant process of learning: About materials, landscape, people, and himself.

-Abraham Cruzvillegas studied pedagogy at the Universidad Nacional Autónoma de México from 1986 to 1990 in Mexico City while simultaneously attending Gabriel Orozco’s Taller de lo viernes.
-He has been the recipient of many awards, including the 5th Yanghyun Prize (2012), as well as the Prix Altadis d' arts Plastiques (2006).
+Abraham Cruzvillegas studied Pedagogy from 1986 to 1990 at UNAM (Universidad Nacional Autónoma de México) in Mexico City while simultaneously attending Gabriel Orozco’s workshop Taller de los viernes.
+In 2012, he was the 5th laureate of the Yanghyun Prize and in 2006 he received the Prix Altadis d' arts plastiques.

-Abraham Cruzvillegas currently lives and works in Mexico City, Mexico.
+Abraham Cruzvillegas lives and works in Mexico City.